 PAGE 12 & 13 – The giggle over the maps and the train even has a paper napkin with an Eiffel Tower image.
 (Yes, more pretend.)

 PAGE 14 – They chat about what they will wear to the hotel and she writes a few postcards in her best French vocabulary.

 Wowzers, that was a lot of technique, tips, and tricks to play and junk journal with.
 It should take you a few hours to complete the pages, depending on how fast you are. 🙂 You have a couple of weeks until we have our next tutorial, so have fun with your Junk Journal Page Layouts.
 I hope you learned some new tricks and are ready to get creative with us this Summer.
 Here is your assignment.

 - Complete eight pages in your first signature using the above techniques.
 You will have four single pages, which will be Pages 3, 6, 11, and 14, and two, two-page spreads, which will be Pages 4, 5, 12, and 13.
 You can create your own using your imagination.
 Or you can duplicate mine.
 Remember there is NO ONE WAY or RIGHT WAY!!!
 Have fun!

 - Optional: Create your own story if you like.

 - Optional: Submit some of your pages here.

 In the next tutorial we will take another creative exploration of France and The Graphics Fairy Archives.
-Please join me in Page Layouts Two.
+Please join me in Part 3 of this series HERE for Page Layouts Two.

 I hope you enjoyed this Mixed Media Junket Journal Tutorial!
 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
 You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.